Airport Layout Plan

 The Update complies with FAA guidance on airport development and master planning as well as airport design standards.
 The FAA requirements for the Update include gathering public feedback through the process.
 This webpage will provide information on the Update throughout the process and offer surveys at key milestones for public feedback.

 The Update was started in the winter of 2019/2020 and is scheduled for completion in summer of 2021.
 During this time, we will have three opportunities for public feedback using online surveys.
 These surveys have and will focus on how to improve the airport experience and collect feedback for the ideas developed.
 We have just completed seeking the public's response to the questions asked in Survey #2.
 The responses of Survey #2 are now available, as well as the Survey #2 Overview.
-To review the answers we received in our previous survey simply go to our Survey #1 Overview.
+To review the answers we received in our first survey simply go to our Survey #1 Overview.

 Have more questions on the ALP Update?